dajhutchinson/Olympic-Analysis/README.md

 Does the year you are born in an Olympic cycle affect the likelihood of you becoming an Olympic athlete or medalist?

 ## Summary of Findings
-There is very little evidence that when you are born in an Olympic Cycle affects your chance of becoming an Olympic Athlete and almost certainly has no affect on the majority of sports.<br/>
+There is very little evidence that when you are born in an Olympic Cycle affects your chance of becoming an Olympic Athlete and almost certainly has no affect on the majority of sports.

 However, I show that female gymnasts are among the youngest athletes, have some of the shortest Olympic careers and that their age distribution is statistically non-uniform.
 Thus, when you are born in an Olympic cycle has the greatest affect (and likely a tangible one) on becoming a female olympic gymnast.